Monday, December 30, 2019

 Than An Intense Cyclone

 The recent collapse in savings is different.
-It was caused by the completely dumb decision of one toxic bean-counter in 2006 to tax bank interest and compromise financial plans of literally a whole nation by wiping out the battery of exemptions that they had used to build up their resilience over many years of sacrifice.
+It was caused by the completely dumb decision of one toxic bean-counter in 2006 to tax bank interest and compromise financial plans of literally a whole nation by wiping out the battery of exemptions that Mauritians had used to build up their resilience over many years of sacrifice.
 This was done to partly finance the flattening of tax rates to 15% to build a facade of low-tax jurisdiction and to get average growth rates of 8%.
 Which technically should have made our public sector debt-free by now but as expected it never did.
 Even the Pope knows trickle-down economics is snake oil.

 Savings Were Bouncing Back